joshuafuller/tak-server-install-scripts/README.md

 `ssh root@192.168.1.1`

-When prompted, type 'yes' and hit enter to accept your servers ssh
+When prompted, type 'yes' and hit enter to accept your servers ECDSA key fingerprint:

 `The authenticity of host '192.168.1.1 (192.168.1.1)' can't be established.
 ECDSA key fingerprint is SHA256:hjgYgfUYTrfdTglkjhHNjlkhIUGYtyfrftyuGUIil.